Subscribe to Christopher Bell's weekly newsletter on leadership, management, personal development, and entrepreneurship.

 Want to make things happen?
 Get ready for the Cycle of Emotional Change ๐ฏ Wednesday Win

-Published 12 months agoย โขย 4 min read
+Published over 1 year agoย โขย 4 min read

 Whether you are starting a new business, launching a new product, or pursuing a new goal, you'll have to power through the cycle of emotional change to get through to success.
 Even if you've never heard of this framework or thought about its steps, you've felt its impact.
 The good news: if you better understand these steps, you'll be prepared with the right attitude to power through the trough and get to sustained success.